Lidia Vadim-Tudor

-Lidia Vadim-Tudor (born 3 August 1990) is a Romanian politician who since 2024 has served a member of the Chamber of Deputies for the Alliance for the Union of Romanians (AUR).
+Lidia Vadim-Tudor (born 3 August 1990) is a Romanian politician who since 2024 has served as a member of the Chamber of Deputies for the Alliance for the Union of Romanians (AUR).

 Biography

 Lidia Vadim-Tudor was born on 3 August 1990 in Bucharest, the capital of Romania, less than a year after the Romanian Revolution which ended Socialist Republic of Romania.
 She is the eldest daughter of Corneliu Vadim Tudor (1949–2015), who ran for president of Romania several times, in 2000 reaching to second round, but losing to Ion Iliescu.
-She has been a defender of her farther's legacy.
+She has been a defender of her father's legacy.

 Tudor graduated from the Ion Luca Caragiale National College in Bucharest, and later attended the Faculty of Journalism and Psychology at Spiru Haret University.
-As of April 2024, Tudor had since 2005 been the editor-in-chief of România Mare, a magazine founded in 1991 by her farther and which later developed into the Greater Romania Party (Partidul România Mare).
+As of April 2024, Tudor had since 2005 been the editor-in-chief of România Mare, a magazine founded in 1991 by her father and which later developed into the Greater Romania Party (Partidul România Mare).